CriXson/Open5GS-EAP-TLS/README.md

 ## Open5GS with EAP-TLS

 For my master's thesis, I successfully integrated the EAP-TLS authentication mechanism into the Open5GS core.
+This prototype serves as a demonstration of the feasibility of utilizing EAP-TLS as an authentication mechanism within the 5G core.

 ## Getting Started